zeapoz/xrpl/SPEC.md

 ### ZG-RESISTANCE-003

-    The node rejects the handshake when there is an in any of handshake field:
+    The node rejects the handshake when there is error an in any of handshake field:
     1. Bit flip in a public_key.
     2. Bit flip in a shared_value (which later results in an invalid session signature).
     3. "Connection" HTTP field is incorrect.